Should You Use a Chimney Sealant?

 Your home is in constant battle with moisture, which can penetrate building materials from both inside and out.
 Some parts of your home are more vulnerable than others.
 Because masonry chimneys are made from porous materials like brick and stone, they absorb moisture like a sponge.
 The best way to protect your chimney is to apply a waterproof sealant.

-Why is Moisture Problematic for Masonry Chimneys?
+Why Is Moisture Problematic for Masonry Chimneys?

 Keeping your chimney in tip-top shape involves maintenance, and that means keeping moisture out.
-If rain, humidity, and condensation penetrate your masonry chimney, the bricks will deteriorate faster.
+If rain, humidity and condensation penetrate your masonry chimney, the bricks will deteriorate faster.
 This is due primarily to the freeze/thaw cycle, the same weathering process that causes asphalt roads to crack and develop potholes.

 When water freezes inside a brick, the pores expand.
 Then, the water thaws and evaporates, leaving a larger space for water to fill next time.
 This process repeats over the winter months until the bricks lose their structural integrity, developing cracks and eventually loosening and falling out entirely.